California State Route 85

-State Route 85 (SR 85) is a state highway which connects the cities of southern San Jose and Mountain View in the U.S. State of California.
-The highway intersects with major highways such as I-280, SR 17, and SR 87.
-The route serves as a bypass of U.S. Route 101 (US 101) in the Santa Clara Valley area, running through the foothill cities of Los Gatos, Saratoga, Cupertino, roughly paralleling the Santa Cruz Mountains up to its interchange with I-280.
+State Route 85 (SR 85) is a state highway which connects the cities of southern San Jose and Mountain View in the U.S. state of California.
+At a length of 24.2 mi, the route serves as a bypass of U.S. Route 101 (US 101) in the Santa Clara Valley area, running through the foothill cities of Los Gatos, Saratoga, Cupertino, roughly paralleling the Santa Cruz Mountains up to an interchange with Interstate 280 (I-280).
+The highway also intersects with SR 87, SR 17, and SR 237.

-The highway is officially known as the West Valley Freeway along its entire length.
+SR 85 is officially known as the West Valley Freeway along its entire length.
 A significant portion of the route is also signed as the Norman Y. Mineta Highway, after former San Jose Mayor, U.S. Congressman, Secretary of Commerce, and Secretary of Transportation Norman Mineta.
-Its northernmost segment between I-280 and US 101, paralleling the Stevens Creek, also is known as the Stevens Creek Freeway.
+The northernmost segment between I-280 and US 101, paralleling the Stevens Creek, also is known as the Stevens Creek Freeway.

-SR 85 was built in two phases: the first, comprising the northern half, runs 5.7 miles from Stevens Creek Boulevard near Interstate 280 to its northern terminus at US 101 in Mountain View, was built in the 1960s.
-The second half, running 18.5 miles from US 101 in southern San Jose to Stevens Creek Boulevard in Cupertino, remained unbuilt until the 1990s and was opened in segments between 1991 and 1994.
+SR 85 was built in two phases: the first, comprising the northern half, runs 5.7 mi from Stevens Creek Boulevard near I-280 to its northern terminus at US 101 in Mountain View, was built in the 1960s.
+The second half, running 18.5 mi from US 101 in southern San Jose to Stevens Creek Boulevard in Cupertino, remained unbuilt until the 1990s, and was opened in segments between 1991 and 1994.
 Prior to the construction of the freeway, the route was signed along Mathilda Avenue and De Anza Boulevard from US 101 near SR 237 southwards until its junction with SR 9 in Saratoga, which then served as its southern terminus until it was decommissioned the same day the freeway opened.